Movelocity/tool-station/README.md

 ## The idea

 Modern frontend frameworks (React, Vue, etc.) demand attention to project structure, build tooling, and boilerplate.
-That overhead limits how much of an AI's capability can go toward what actually matters: the design and experience.
+That overhead limits how much of an AI's capability can go toward what actually matters on user side: the design and experience.

 When the constraint is lifted — just one HTML file, vanilla JS, plain CSS — the AI can focus entirely on craft.
 The result tends to look and feel better, because nothing was wasted on scaffolding.